AntoineLer/infra2/README.md

 There is a simple way to create an exact match based on an existing packet object (that is, an ethernet object from pox.lib.packet) or from an existing ofp_packet_in.
 This is done using the factory method ofp_match.from_packet().

 `my_match = ofp_match.from_packet(packet)`

+### Output

+Forward packets out of a physical or virtual port.
+Physical ports are referenced to by their integral value, while virtual ports have symbolic names.
+Physical ports should have port numbers less than 0xFF00.